Spinaeschna watsoni

 known as the tropical cascade darner.

 It is a medium to large, dark brown dragonfly with greenish-yellow markings.

 It is endemic to north-eastern Australia, where it inhabits streams and rivers.

+Etymology

+The genus name Spinaeschna is derived from the Latin spina ("thorn" or "spine"), combined with -aeschna, a suffix commonly used for dragonflies associated with the Aeshna group.
+The name likely refers to a large spine on the male appendages.

+In 1982, Günther Theischinger named this species watsoni, an eponym honouring the entomologist Tony Watson (1935–1993), his friend and supporter.